nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 | gpu-a100.2    | 2      | $1.074       |
 | gpu-a100.4    | 4      | $2.148       |

+!!! tip "Tip"

-So, while launching a VM choose the flavor for your instance that fits your requirements, budget and use-cases.
+    So, while launching a VM you need to choose a flavor for your instance that suits your requirements, use-cases, and budget.

 ---